Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Acknowledgments

 \section{Acknowledgments}

-Daniel Habermann, Stefan Radev, and Paul Bürkner acknowledge support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Projects 508399956 and 528702768.
+Daniel Habermann and Paul Bürkner acknowledge support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Projects 508399956 and 528702768.
 Paul Bürkner further acknowledges support of the DFG Collaborative Research Center 391 (Spatio-Temporal Statistics for the Transition of Energy and Transport) -- 520388526.
+Stefan T. Radev is supported by NSF under Grant No. 2448380.
+Aayush Mishra acknowledges the computing time provided on the Linux HPC cluster at Technical University Dortmund (LiDO3).